eclipse-velocitas/velocitas-docs/content/en/docs/Getting Started/Tutorials/integration_tests.md

     If the `responsecode` property should be checked for the value `10`, the path would be `["result", "responsecode]`, property value would be `10`.
 When the requested value has been found in a response message, the payload of that message will be returned.
 If the timeout expires before receiving a matching message, an empty string ("") is returned.

   This class can be initialized with a given port.
 If no port is specified, the environment variable `MQTT_PORT` will be checked.
 If this is not possible either, the default value of `1883` will be used. **It's recommended to specify no port when initializing that class as it will locally use the default port `1883` and in CI the port set by the environment variable `MQTT_PORT`.
-This will prevent check-in in the wrong port from local development.**
+This will prevent a check-in in the wrong port from local development.**

 - `IntTestHelper`: this class provides functionality to interact with the _Vehicle Data Broker_.

   - `register_dapoint`: registers a new datapoint with given name and type
   - `set_..._datapoint`: set the given value for the datapoint with the given name (with given type).
 If the datapoint does not exist, it will be registered.

   This class can be initialized with a given port.
 If no port is specified, the environment variable `VDB_PORT` will be checked.
 If this is not possible either, the default value of `55555` will be used. **It's recommended to specify no port when initializing that class as it will locally use the default port `55555` and in CI the port set by the environment variable `VDB_PORT` which is set.
-This will prevent check-in in the wrong port from local development.**
+This will prevent a check-in in the wrong port from local development.**

-> **Please make sure that you don't checkin the test classes with using local ports as then the execution in the CI workflow will fail (as the CI workflow uses Kubernetes execution for running integration tests).**
+> **Please make sure that you don't check in the test classes with using local ports because then the execution in the CI workflow will fail (as the CI workflow uses Kubernetes execution for running integration tests).**

 ## Running Tests locally